 If you are using a standardised piece of software designed to run on HPC, for example CASTEP or GROMACS, it may well come with its own opinions about the best parallel setup to use.
 Consult the software documentation.

-If you need advice on how to parallelise your workflow, please contact the Research Software Engineering Group
+If you need advice on how to parallelise your workflow, please contact IT Services or the Research Software Engineering team.